kusaasira/kusaasira/README.md

 <br />

 A Software Engineer with professional experience in developing web applications impacting thousands of people.
-Specializing in PHP, Javascript not excluding CodeIgniter, Laravel & ReacJS.
+Specializing in PHP, Javascript not excluding CodeIgniter, Laravel & ReactJS.

 My stack is as follows:
 * **Frontend**: HTML, CSS, JavaScript, ReactJS, Bootstrap, JSON